-(3)(a) The department shall adopt rules pertaining to the early childhood education and assistance program that outline allowable periods of child absences, required contact with parents or caregivers to discuss child absences and encourage regular attendance, and a de-enrollment procedure when allowable child absences are exceeded.

-- 7 (b) Rules pertaining to child absences and de-enrollment 8 procedures shall be adopted no later than July 31, 2016. - (4) The department shall adopt rules requiring early childhood education and assistance program employees who have access to children to submit to a fingerprint background check.
-Fingerprint background check procedures for the early childhood education and assistance program shall be the same as the background check procedures in RCW 43.215.215. - Sec.
-7. RCW 43.215.415 and 1994 c 166 s 5 are each amended to 16 read as follows: - EARLY CHILDHOOD EDUCATION AND ASSISTANCE PROGRAM.
+- (3)(a) The department shall adopt rules pertaining to the early childhood education and assistance program that outline allowable periods of child absences, required contact with parents or caregivers to discuss child absences and encourage regular attendance, and a de-enrollment procedure when allowable child absences are exceeded. - (b) Rules pertaining to child absences and de-enrollment procedures shall be adopted no later than July 31, 2016. - 20 (4) The department shall adopt rules requiring early childhood 21 education and assistance program employees who have access to 22 children to submit to a fingerprint background check.
+Fingerprint 23 background check procedures for the early childhood education and 24 assistance program shall be the same as the background check 25 procedures in RCW 43.215.215. - Sec.
+7. RCW 43.215.415 and 1994 c 166 s 5 are each amended to 27 read as follows:

+EARLY CHILDHOOD EDUCATION AND ASSISTANCE PROGRAM.
 (1) Approved early childhood education and assistance programs shall receive state-funded support through the department.
-Public or private ((nonsectarian)) organizations, including, but not limited to school districts, educational service districts, community and technical colleges, local governments, or nonprofit organizations, are eligible to participate as providers of the state early childhood education and assistance program. ((Funds appropriated for the state program shall be used to continue to operate existing programs or to establish new or expanded early childhood programs, and shall not be used to supplant federally supported head start programs.)) - (2) Funds obtained by providers through voluntary grants or contributions from individuals, agencies, corporations, or organizations may be used to expand or enhance preschool programs so long as program standards established by the department are maintained((, but shall not be used to supplant federally supported head start programs or state-supported early childhood programs)). - (3) Persons applying to conduct the early childhood education and assistance program shall identify targeted groups and the number of children to be served, program components, the qualifications of instructional and special staff, the source and amount of grants or contributions from sources other than state funds, facilities and equipment support, and transportation and personal care arrangements.
+Public or private ((nonsectarian)) organizations, including, but not limited to school districts, educational service districts, community and technical colleges, local governments, or nonprofit organizations, are eligible to participate as providers of the state early childhood education and assistance program. ((Funds appropriated for the state program shall be used to continue to operate existing programs or to establish new or expanded early childhood programs, and shall not be used to supplant federally supported head start programs.))

+(2) Funds obtained by providers through voluntary grants or contributions from individuals, agencies, corporations, or organizations may be used to expand or enhance preschool programs so long as program standards established by the department are maintained((, but shall not be used to supplant federally supported head start programs or state-supported early childhood programs)).